-Pursuant to Law No. 6112 on the Establishment and Broadcasting Services of Radio and Television Enterprises, one of the duties of the RTSC is to take essential precautions, in the field of media services, for media pluralism.
+Under Law No. 6112 on the Establishment and Broadcasting Services of Radio and Television Enterprises, one of the duties of the RTSC is to take essential precautions, in the field of media services, for media pluralism.
 On the other hand, the maximum number of media service providers in which a real person or a legal entity may directly or indirectly hold shares is four.
-However, there is no specific regulation with regard to media plurality in Turkey.
+However, there is no specific regulation concerning media plurality in Turkey.